PatrickArchambault-EquipeRecherche/MockData/README.md

 Prerequisites:
-This is a Python program, to install Python, go to https://python.org It uses 4 modules (programs that extend the basic Python language):
+This is a Python program, to install Python, go to https://python.org It uses 5 modules (programs that extend the basic Python language):
-    csv, random, datetime, faker
+    csv, sys, random, datetime, faker
-The first three are included in standard Python, but the last one is found here: https://pypi.org/project/Faker/
+The first 4 are included in standard Python, but the last one is found here: https://pypi.org/project/Faker/

 TODO: